RICHARD SAVORY PA QC

 Richard Savory is the principal of the firm, which he founded in 1981, originally in Grand Turk and later in Providenciales.
 He holds degrees in law and commerce (major in accounting) from the University of Auckland in New Zealand.

 He served as President of the Bar Council in the years 1988–1990, 1995–1999, and 2003–2005 and as Vice-President from 2009–2010.
 He was appointed Acting Judge of the Supreme Court in May 1998, and in 1999 was made a Justice of the Peace and a Notary Public.
 He was the Elections Adjudicator for the Islands from 1999 to 2004.
 He was one of the members of the Government-appointed ‘blue ribbon’ Immigration Review Commission which reported in February 2004, and of the National Plan Steering Committee in 2005 and 2006.
 He was a member of the Immigration Board from 2009 to 2012.
 He was one of the first to be invited to be a member of the Integrity Commission, as the representative of the legal profession.
-He was made Queen’s Counsel in March 2013.
+He was apponted Queen’s Counsel in March 2013 (now King's Counsel).
 He was appointed Acting Chairman of the Labour Tribunal in February 2014.
 In October 2018 he received the Patriotic Award – Cayos Medal under the National Honours and Awards Ordinance.

 He is counsel to several of the large corporations operating in Turks & Caicos, and has been involved in several substantial business, financing and restructuring transactions.
 He is a director of a number of companies.